swt30/waterworlds-paper/waterworlds.md

 Planetary interior models are a worthwhile starting point to make sense of the limited observational data we have.
 These models are inspired by earlier successes with stellar structure models, which are key to interpreting observations of stars.
-Others had previously considered the internal structures of planets in our solar system [for example, @Hubbard1980], but the study often taken as the base for planetary interior modelling is by @Zapolsky1969 who constructed mass--radius relations for large homogeneous isothermal spheres. {==A number of internal structure models have been developed for exoplanets, starting with early works a decade ago [e.g. @Valencia2006; @Fortney2007; @Sotin2007; @Seager2007].==} The ever-increasing number of known exoplanets, many of which have both mass and radius measurements, are a diverse and interesting set of objects to which to apply these models.
+Others had previously considered the internal structures of planets in our solar system [for example, @Hubbard1980], but the study often taken as the base for planetary interior modelling is by @Zapolsky1969 who constructed mass--radius relations for large homogeneous isothermal spheres.
+A number of internal structure models have been developed for exoplanets, starting with early works a decade ago [e.g. @Valencia2006; @Fortney2007; @Sotin2007; @Seager2007].
+The ever-increasing number of known exoplanets, many of which have both mass and radius measurements, are a diverse and interesting set of objects to which to apply these models.

 The first way in which planetary interior models can be useful is to make broad inferences about the structure of a planet.
 There is some information available about any planet despite an inherent degeneracy between different compositions.